vuongquangdai/KKDLBDS/README.md

 ## Building regression models
 ### Regression Algorithms
 - Criteria for Evaluating Regression Models: In practice, there are many criteria to evaluate regression models.
-For example, evaluation based on absolute error value, relative error, based on squared error, etc.
-- Here I will use:
+For example:
   - MSE (Mean Squared Error): Represents the average squared difference between the actual value and the predicted value, extracted by squaring the difference.
   - MAE (Mean Absolute Error): Represents the average absolute error, indicating the difference between the original value and the predicted value, extracted by taking the average absolute difference in the dataset.
   - R-squared: Represents the fit of the model to the dataset.
 Similar to accuracy.
   - RMSE (Root Mean Squared Error): Calculated as the square root of MSE.
 Considered as the standard deviation of residuals (prediction errors).
-Where:
+- Where:
   - 𝑦̂ is the predicted value of y.
   - 𝑦̅ is the mean value of y.
+- Here I will use: **RMSE and R-squared**

 ### Building Regression Models:
 Firstly, the entire dataset will be split into Train and Test sets in an 80:20 ratio.